D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/supported_op_list.md

 - Operators like `Cast`, `Constant`, `Dropout`, `Reshape`, `Squeeze`, `Unsqueeze`, and `Shape` (OPs) cannot run directly on the BPU, but algorithmic toolchains may optimize them in some cases (e.g., constant folding) for support.

-- Operators marked as PyTorch are officially unsupported opsets 11 ops, which Horizon's algorithm toolchain provides a script to export from PyTorch to custom ONNX ops.
+- Operators marked as PyTorch are officially unsupported opsets 11 ops, which D-Robotics's algorithm toolchain provides a script to export from PyTorch to custom ONNX ops.

 - Tensorflow-onnx conversion tool (https://github.com/onnx/tensorflow-onnx) supports converting TensorFlow 1.x operators to stable ONNX opsets 6-11, but TensorFlow 2.x support is still experimental.